US Green Card Renewal & Replacement

-It is important to keep your green card up-to-date where, without a valid PRC, it may be difficult for you to show that you are a permanent resident in the United States.
+It is important to keep your green card up-to-date as without a valid PRC, it may be difficult for you to show that you are a permanent resident in the United States.
 This could also affect your ability to travel overseas or to prove your eligibility to work in the US.

 To apply to either renew or replace your green card, you must file Form I-90 (Application to Replace Permanent Resident Card) with US Citizenship and Immigration Services (USCIS).

-You may begin the green card renewal or replacement application process by filing Form I-90 online or by mail.
+You can begin the green card renewal or replacement application process by filing Form I-90 online or by mail.
 You must create a USCIS online account to file your form online, although having an online account will facilitate a much easier renewal application process.
 This can include being able to pay your Form I-90 filing fee online, easily checking the status of your case, receiving notifications and case updates, viewing personalized case completion date estimates, responding to requests from USCIS for evidence, as well as managing your contact information, including updating your US mailing address.

 As part of the green card renewal or replacement process, you may be asked to attend an appointment to submit your biometric information.
 In these cases, you will be sent a biometrics appointment notice stating the time and place of your appointment.